Fifty Three Matrix Factorizations: A systematic approach: 2020 Mathematical Hindsight (in 2021): A lesson in mathematical history

 Crediting Cartan with the KAK decomposition may be an example of \href{https://en.wikipedia.org/wiki/Stigler\%27s_law_of_eponymy}{Stigler's law of eponymy,} though Cartan was certainly very close.
 (Also see \href{https://en.wikipedia.org/wiki/List_of_misnamed_theorems}{List of misnamed theorems} for famous misnamed theorems.)
 Another example of Stigler's law in this paper is the Bloch-Messiah decomposition, described in Remark \ref{rem:blochmessiah}.

 The equation \eqref{eq:cartanfrakp} does include as special cases the symmetric/Hermitian eigenproblems and also thinly disguised, the nonsquare SVD.
-To work out the SVD, we point out that a special case of the left hand side of equation \eqref{eq:cartanfrakp} is the symmetric space noncompact BD$\RN{1}$ space $\mathfrak{p}$ which is
+To work out the SVD, we point out that a special case of the left hand side of equation \eqref{eq:cartanfrakp} is the tangent space $\mathfrak{p}$ of the symmetric space noncompact BD$\RN{1}$ which is